Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Foreign Correspondent (1940), 120 minutes, D: Alfred Hitchcock

-A thrilling and suspenseful espionage masterpiece from Alfred Hitchcock.
-An American reporter, Johnny Jones/Huntley Haverstock (Joel McCrea), the foreign correspondent, is sent to Europe just prior to World War II.
-He meets a peace activist Stephen Fisher (Herbert Marshall), falls for his attractive daughter Carol (Laraine Day), accidently becomes involved chasing spies, and begins to suspect that Fisher is part of a Nazi spy ring.
-Memorable scenes include the assassination scene of a Dutch diplomat in a crowded sea of umbrellas, a murder attempt in Westminster Cathedral Tower, and a spectacular trans-Atlantic ocean plane crash.
-The film concludes with a memorable radio speech/plea for America to join the war effort.
+A thrilling and suspenseful espionage masterpiece from Alfred Hitchcock, his second American film.
+A naive American police reporter, Johnny Jones/Huntley Haverstock (Joel McCrea), the foreign correspondent of the title (loosely based upon real-life reporter Ed Murrow), was sent to Europe in 1939 just prior to World War II, to cover the unfolding story.
+He met peace activist Stephen Fisher (Herbert Marshall), fell for his attractive daughter Carol (Laraine Day), accidentally became involved chasing spies, and began to suspect that Fisher was part of a Nazi spy ring (masquerading as an international peace organization).
+Memorable scenes included the faked Amsterdam assassination scene of Dutch diplomat Van Meer (Albert Bassermann) in a crowded sea of umbrellas, the mysterious Dutch windmills (Nazi hideouts), a murder attempt in Westminster Cathedral Tower, and a spectacular trans-Atlantic ocean plane crash.
+The film concluded with a memorable radio speech/plea for neutrality-leaning America to join the war effort.

 The Grapes of Wrath (1940), 128 minutes, D: John Ford

-A powerful, classic dramatic masterpiece, adapted from John Steinbeck's Pulitzer Prize-winning novel.
-It is the epic, but heartbreaking story of the perilous migration of a drought-stricken, Oklahoma Dust Bowl family to the promised land of California, seeking farm work during the Depression.
-When they reach California, they are met with violence, prejudice, and fear, moving from one campsite to the next, treated as migrant laborers.
-With magnificent performances of the family members who are poor but honest people struggling for dignity, especially the idealistic son Tom Joad (Henry Fonda) and his loving mother Ma Joad (Jane Darwell).
+A powerful, classic socio-dramatic masterpiece, adapted from John Steinbeck's 1939 Pulitzer Prize-winning novel, reputedly with Henry Fonda's greatest film role.
+It was the epic, but heartbreaking story of the perilous, Depression-Era migration of a drought-stricken, Oklahoma Dust Bowl family to the promised land of California, seeking migrant farm work during the fruit harvest.
+Cinematography by Gregg Toland duplicated images immortalized by documentary photographer Dorothea Lange.
+When they reached California, they were met with violence, prejudice, and fear, moving from one squalid campsite to the next, and being mistreated as migrant laborers.
+With magnificent performances of the family members who were poor but honest people struggling for dignity and a better way of life, especially the idealistic son Tom Joad (Henry Fonda) and his loving matriarchal Ma Joad (Jane Darwell) (with her famed "We're the people" monologue).

 The Great Dictator (1940), 127 minutes, D: Charles Chaplin

-Charles Chaplin's first full talking feature film in which he delivers spoken lines - a full 13 years after the advent of sound in the movies.
-The film is a slapstick satire on world conditions and fascism at the start of World War II.
-Chaplin plays a dual role: as a poor, unnamed Jewish ghetto barber, and as a Hitler look-alike, the ruthless tyrannical dictator Adenoid Hynkel of the European country of Tomania.
-Hynkel's rival is Mussolini-like Benzino Napaloni (Jack Oakie) of Bacteria.
-The barber and the dictator are involved in a case of mistaken identities.
-With a memorable scene of Hynkel dancing with a world globe balloon.
-The film concludes with a lengthy monologue about hope and human rights.
+Charles Chaplin's first full talking feature film in which he delivered spoken lines - a full 13 years after the advent of sound in the movies.
+The film was a slapstick political satire on world conditions and fascism at the start of World War II, and it was soon detested by Hitler's Third Reich.
+Chaplin played a dual role: as a poor and kind, unnamed Jewish ghetto barber with amnesia, and as a Hitler look-alike, the ruthless tyrannical dictator Adenoid Hynkel of the European country of Tomania - a persecutor of Jews.
+The criss-crossing stories of the barber and the dictator eventually ended in a case of mistaken identities.
+The barber won the admiration of pretty neighbor girl Hannah (Chaplin's ex-wife Paulette Goddard).
+Hynkel's rival was Mussolini-like Benzino Napaloni (Jack Oakie) of the neighboring country of Bacteria.
+With the funny pudding-coin scene, the memorable scene of Hynkel dancing ("pas de deux") with an inflated world globe balloon to the tune of the Overture of Richard Wagner's Lohengrin, and a comedic cream-cake fight between Hynkel and Napaloni and their competition in adjoining, ascending barber chairs.
+The film concluded with a lengthy and impassioned humanistic monologue by the barber (impersonating Hynkel) about hope and human rights, and the end of tyranny.

 The Great McGinty (1940), 81 minutes, D: Preston Sturges